__________________________________

 Sideways is underrated.

-All the Friends I Wish I’d Gotten to Tell this to in Person.
+Cc: All the friends I miss and wish I’d gotten to say this to in person.